Tea purists divided over new 60-second brew

 He told the BBC that the new bag was a significant backward step from what the experience should "truly" be.

-Mr Butin went on: "Our enjoyment lies in the deliberate three or four minutes it takes to prepare an authentic cup of tea, allowing us to relish the serene essence it imparts."
+Mr Butlin went on: "Our enjoyment lies in the deliberate three or four minutes it takes to prepare an authentic cup of tea, allowing us to relish the serene essence it imparts."

-Amid what can be for many a chaotic and busy day, he says the slow art of tea brewing creates a "magical interlude."
+Amid what can be for many a chaotic and busy day, he says the slow art of tea brewing creates a "magical interlude".

 Some research suggests that most Brits do not see tea that way any more - reports last month pointed to coffee overtaking it as the nation's favourite drink.